Theme & Base Components

 MjmlSection

 MjmlSection wraps the MJML section with theme integration.
-It automatically applies theme.colors.background.content as the background color.
+It automatically applies theme.colors.background.content as the background color — unless the section is rendered inside an MjmlWrapper, in which case the wrapper's background is used instead.
 To change the default for all sections, set it in the theme:

 const theme = createTheme({